.45 Colt: History

 The .45 Colt was a joint development between Colt's Patent Firearms Manufacturing Company (now known as Colt's Manufacturing Company), of Hartford, Connecticut, and the Union Metallic Cartridge Company (UMC) of Bridgeport, Connecticut.
 Colt began work on the revolver in 1871, and submitted a sample to the U.S. Army in late 1872.
 The revolver was accepted for purchase in 1873.

 The cartridge is an inside lubricated type.
 The rebated heel type bullet design of its predecessor, the .44 Colt (.452-.454-inch diameter bullet), was eliminated, since it was an outside lubricated type, which would pick up dirt and grit during handling.
 The .45 Colt replaced the .50 caliber Model 1871 Remington single shot pistol and the various cap-and-ball revolvers converted to take metallic cartridges in use at the time.
 While the Colt remained popular, the Smith & Wesson M1875 Army Schofield Revolver was approved as an alternate, which created a logistical problem for the Army.
-The S&W revolver used the .45 Schofield, a shorter cartridge, which would also work in the Colt, however the Army's S&W Schofield revolvers could not chamber the longer .45 Colt, so in 1874 Frankford Arsenal, then almost exclusive supplier of small arms ammunition to the U.S. Army, dropped production of the .45 Colt cartridge in favor of the .45 Schofield cartridge.
+The S&W revolver used the .45 Schofield, a shorter cartridge, which would also work in the Colt, however the Army's S&W Schofield revolvers could not chamber the longer .45 Colt; so in 1874, Frankford Arsenal, the almost exclusive supplier of small arms ammunition to the U.S. Army at the time, dropped production of the .45 Colt cartridge in favor of the .45 Schofield.
 This resolved the Army's ammunition logistics problems, but there were still plenty of the longer Colt-length cartridges in circulation once production ceased.
 The Benet primed .45 Revolver cartridges were subsequently replaced by the "Model of 1882 Ball Cartridge for Cal. .45 Revolver" which used an external Boxer primer and could be reloaded at the unit level.
 The .45 caliber M1882 cartridge would be officially replaced by the .38 Long Colt in 1892 but would remain in production until 1896.
 In 1901–1902, it would once again be loaded by Frankford Arsenal for use in the Philippine–American War.